 If you need more power for a longer period of time, the Anker Powerhouse Power Station will keep you going.
 The lithium-ion battery has a capacity of 108,000mAh – making it worth more than five of the previously mentioned power banks.
 The power station has a single AC outlet with built-in inverter, 60W USB-C port, 3 USB-A ports, and a single 12V car port.

 If you’re road tripping with a friend, you’re probably going to want to escape from time to time.
 Noise cancelling headphones or earbuds are not only great for yourself – they also prevent a lot of noise bleed to the other people in the car.

 The TaoTronics BH-085 Noise Cancelling Headphones have a permanently place in my mobile tech bag.
 The over-the-ear headphones are super comfortable to wear for extendable periods of time, last about 15 hours on a single charge, and the noise cancelling technology really cuts down on the background noise.

 I never leave home without the TaoTronics SoundLiberty 94 Earbuds.
 They have a noise cancelling option – perfect for when you’re exploring the city – and the sound quality is amazing.
 The small earbuds fit into a travel case that acts as a power bank, charging the earbuds about three times before needing charging itself.

-Food and Drinkware
+Food Storage and Drinkware